icerpc/icerpc-docs/pages/icerpc-for-ice-users/high-level-comparison/new-features.md

 ## Async-only API

-Ice's APIs are based on the assumption that async APIs are well-suited for RPCs but hard to use and occasionally slower;
+Ice's API is based on the assumption that async APIs are well-suited for RPCs but hard to use and occasionally slower;
 as a result, Ice offers synchronous/blocking APIs in addition to async APIs, for ease of use and sometimes slightly better performance.